Mohamedkj18/SymNMF-clustring-project/README.md

-It seems like you've copied the content but missed closing the block and have some formatting issues (like an extra "Prerequisites" header and broken code blocks).
-Here’s the corrected version of the README.md file for your project:

-markdown
-Copy code
 # SymNMF Clustering Project

 This project implements a clustering algorithm based on Symmetric Non-negative Matrix Factorization (SymNMF).
 The goal of this project is to apply SymNMF to various datasets to identify clusters and patterns in the data.